cue-lang/cuelang.org/hugo/content/en/docs/tutorial/working-with-a-custom-module-registry/index.md

 the [Google Artifact Registry](https://cloud.google.com/artifact-registry), as CUE uses the standard OCI protocols spoken by such registries.

-For this example, we will just run a local instance of the docker registry on port 5000.
+In our example we will run a local instance of the docker registry on port 5000.
-You will want to do this in a separate terminal so the docker instance remains running while you run the rest of the commands in the tutorial.
+If you need to run one locally, invoke the above `docker` command in a separate terminal so the registry remains running while you follow the rest of this tutorial.
 {{< /step >}}

 ## Publish the module

 {{< step stepNumber="5" >}}

-Set up the envirionment variables:
+Set up some required envirionment variables:
 ```text { title="TERMINAL" codeToCopy="ZXhwb3J0IENVRV9FWFBFUklNRU5UPW1vZHVsZXMKZXhwb3J0IENVRV9SRUdJU1RSWT1sb2NhbGhvc3Q6NTAwMC9jdWVtb2R1bGVzCg==" }
 $ export CUE_EXPERIMENT=modules
 $ export CUE_REGISTRY=localhost:5000/cuemodules